-Most galaxies are thought to contain a supermassive black hole at the center, and the evolution of the whole galaxy can be affected by the behaviour of this black hole.
+Most galaxies are thought to contain a supermassive black hole at the center, which can affect the evolution of the entire galaxy.
 Understanding the relationship between black holes and galaxies is crucial for our understanding of how galaxies like our own have evolved!
 My current research focuses on NGC 5972, which is a spectacular galaxy with large double helix shaped clouds of ionised gas, as well as a small nuclear bubble containing a massive black hole (the AGN, or Active Galactic Nuclei).
 I am interested in the role of the AGN, jets and outflows in creating and sustaining these features.
 Learn more about my research here.

 I’m from the island of Guernsey, in the Channel Islands, which not many people have heard of.
 I’ve been very involved with the local astronomy club for many years, and much of my astronomical outreach, including articles, talks, radio and TV interviews has been through them.
 You can find out more about my outreach here.